Banner

 Whoever you blame for setting the course that has led to the present disastrous situation there can be no doubt whatsoever that the Conservatives have twiddled their thumbs Nero-like for 13 years and let it all happen.

-Far too late in the day they may have realised that the Net Zero business created by Ed Milliband is one of many things that is killing their poll chances and there is pressure from within to maybe think it out again.
+Far too late in the day they may have realised that the Net Zero business created by Ed Miliband is one of many things that is killing their poll chances and there is pressure from within to maybe think it out again.

 Forcing electric cars on everyone, banning gas boilers and relying too much on wind turbines and solar panels is the sheerest nonsense, especially with all the green taxes needed to pay the subsidies to investors.